rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 AMSI can also be useful in scenarios like invoking malicious powershell commands.

-In this article Im going to focus only on windows powershell.
+In this article Im going to focus on the internals of AMSI. in the next one, I'll provide y'all with some bypass techniques.

 ## Demo